Relaxation timescales and electron-phonon coupling in optically-pumped YBa$_2$Cu$_3$O$_{6+x}$ revealed by time-resolved Raman scattering

 where $n(T) = \left(\textrm{e}^{\Omega_0/k_BT}-1\right)^{-1}$ and the specific heats are $c_{el} = \gamma T_{el}$, $c_h = 3 N_{atm} f \Omega_0 \left(\partial n_{h}/\partial T_{h}\right)$, and $c_c = 3 N_{atm} (1-f) \Omega_0 \left(\partial n_{c}/\partial T_{c}\right)$.
 Here, $N_{atm}$ is the number of atoms per formula unit ( = 12.9 for our sample) and the value of $\gamma$ was taken from measurements in Ref. \cite{PhysRevLett.71.1740}.
 Equations \ref{eltemp}-\ref{coldtemp} correspond to equations 1-3 of Ref. \cite{PhysRevLett.99.197001} written down in terms of $\Delta T$, which we measured with high precision.

 We solved these coupled differential equations using the Euler method with 1 fs steps.
-Fig. \ref{temperatureandenergy}a presents a fit to this model with $\Omega_0$ = 60 meV and $\tau$ = 478 fs (see Supplementary Note 3 for fits with different values of $\Omega_0$ and $\tau$). $f$ = 0.14 and $\lambda$ = 0.065 were free parameters.
-The fixed parameters match the time-dependence of $T_{el}$ to phonon hardening in Fig. \ref{temperatureandenergy}b and $T_{ph}$ to the temperature dependence of the phonon occupation numbers in Fig. \ref{temperatureandenergy}a.
+Fig. \ref{temperatureandenergy}a presents a fit to this model with $\Omega_0$ = 60 meV and $\tau$ = 478 $\pm$ 25 fs (see Supplementary Note 3 for fits with different values of $\Omega_0$ and $\tau$ \cite{Supp}). $f$ = 0.14 and $\lambda$ = 0.065 were free parameters.
 Electrons initially heat up to 1000 K similarly to the previous result on BSCCO \cite{PhysRevLett.99.197001}, and then cool quickly to thermalize with hot phonons at 300 fs.
-Thermalized hot electrons and hot phonons have a larger heat capacity compared with the heat capacity of electrons alone so they equilibrate with cold phonons with the much slower 478 fs time constant at 250 K. This lifetime increases at low temperatures reaching 700 fs at 10 K (see Supplementary Note 2 and Fig. 1b).
-The electron-phonon coupling strength is close to $\lambda$ = 0.07 at all temperatures.
-It is also somewhat smaller than the the LDA value \cite{Bohnen_2003}.
+Thermalized hot electrons and hot phonons have a larger heat capacity compared with the heat capacity of electrons alone so they equilibrate with cold phonons with the much slower 478 fs time constant at 250 K. This lifetime increases with reduced temperature reaching 700 fs at 10 K (see Supplementary Note 2 and Fig. \ref{PhononRenorm}c in \cite{Supp}).
+It is much smaller than in graphite \cite{yang_novel_2017, PhysRevLett.54.2151, PhysRevB.80.121403, PhysRevLett.100.225503, kang2008optical, PhysRevB.81.165405, wu2012hot}.
+The electron-phonon coupling strength is close to $\lambda$ = 0.07 at all temperatures, which is smaller than the the LDA value \cite{Bohnen_2003}.

-After the discovery of superconductivity in the cuprates, the initial assessment that electron-phonon coupling in cuprates was weak \cite{Savrasov96} was followed by discoveries of strong electron-phonon coupling of select zone center phonons \cite{limonov_raman_1998,altendorf_electron-phonon_1991,PhysRevB.43.13751,Pintschovius2005}.
-Subsequent inelastic neutron and x-ray scattering experiments revealed an even stronger coupling of plane oxygen bond-stretching and bond-buckling branches around half-way between the zone center and the zone boundary \cite{reznik_phonon_2012,PhysRevLett.107.177004}, and theory highlighted strong electron-phonon coupling of several modes \cite{Gunnarsson_2008,Johnston2010,ALEXANDROV2002650}.
-Our experiment demonstrated a similarly strong electron-phonon coupling of the zone center apical oxygen phonon.
-Its role in the pairing interaction depends on the wavevector-dependence of electron-phonon coupling thus it is imperative to investigate this phonon away from the zone center.